 One of the reasons cancers are dangerous is because they cause damage as they spread through the body.
 As this occurs, the disease becomes difficult to treat.
 However, research also indicates that as cancer cells spread through the body, they become more prone to membrane damage.
 Such findings help in forming treatment strategies that will be better at stopping cancer.

-In previous research, the team from Denmark demonstrated one more method cancer cells use for membrane repair.
+In previous research, a team from Denmark demonstrated one more method cancer cells use for membrane repair.
 They can discard the damaged area similarly to how a lizard discards its tail.
 That is, the cell isolates the site and throws it off.
 However, it seems more aggressive cancer cells prefer macropinocytosis.

 Cancer cells often divide to increase their spread through the body.
 Cellular division requires a lot of energy, which may be why certain cancers prefer to recycle themselves.
 However, much of our knowledge in this area is still in the domain of speculation.